Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 The goal is to create positive sleep associations from an early age in an attempt to get your newborn to sleep for longer periods of time.
-Just a few positive sleep associations are swaddling, white noise sound machines, singing a lullaby to your baby before bed, or a solid bedtime routine.
+When you get into the habit of doing these things consistently before they go to sleep, they naturally associate these actions with sleep.

 Keep The House Quiet During Nap Times

 Getting a baby to sleep takes time.
-Now imagine it just took you 25 minutes to get your baby to sleep (and you really need to pee), and as you lay your baby down peacefully and tiptoe to the bathroom, your phone rings… and it’s on the loudest ring setting.
+Imagine it just took you 25 minutes to get your baby to sleep (and you really need to pee), and as you lay your baby down peacefully and tiptoe to the bathroom, your phone rings… and it’s on the loudest ring setting.

 Perish the thought.

 Needless to say, keep the house quiet so that your baby can sleep peacefully.
-Here are a few things you should do:
+Here are a few things you could do:

 - Turn off your phone or put it on silent or vibrate;